GetShortstack/docs/docs/full.md

 # Runtime and Environment

-Shortstack containerizes and isolates each project.
+Brev containerizes and isolates each project.

 - Python `3.7` is currently the only supported runtime.
 - Each request has a timeout of 30 seconds.